 Your car will normally come with a portable cable for only one of the two wall-sockets pictured on the previous page, and might come with a cable to plug into a "Type 2" wall socket.
 Consider owning your car for a few weeks so you can confirm whether you actually need to buy another cable, socket, or charging unit.
-Do not allow a car dealer to sell you a cable for a Japanese shaped wall socket; this will be unsafe.
-It must be designed for NZ use.
+Do not allow a car dealer to sell you a cable for a Japanese shaped wall socket or 100V electricity; this is unsafe and not permitted.

-$^{^{\}rm 26}$ Pictured EVSE: Type 2 socketed wall-mounted device with an untethered cable.
+25 Pictured EVSE: Type 2 socketed wall-mounted device with an untethered cable (as per NZTA guidance)